 By definition, the DFHAD is a digital format of the FHAD report.
-Traditionally, the end product of the FHAD report is a bound 11"x17" printed document.
+Traditionally, the end product of the FHAD report had been a bound 11"x17" printed document.
 This meant that all of the content was formatted to fit on 11"x17" pages and still effectively illustrate the results of the flood study.
-Consequently, consultants would prepare plan and profile sheets presenting the flood map and flood profile.
-This broke up the floodplain and flood profiles into very small sections.
-This not only was a very time consuming process, but often poorly illustrated the results of the flood study study from the big picture.
+Consequently, consultants would prepare plan and profile sheets presenting the Flood Map and Flood Profile.
+This broke up the floodplain and Flood Profiles into very small sections.
+This not only was a very time consuming process, but often poorly illustrated the results of the flood study from the big picture.

 The DFHAD is essentially the traditional FHAD report, but produced in PDF format.
-The key difference between traditional printed FHAD reports and the DFHAD is that the final document is not printed and "bound", thus the flood maps and flood profiles in the DFHAD can be formatted for sheet sizes larger than 11"x17".
+The key difference between traditional printed FHAD reports and the DFHAD is that the final document is not printed and "bound", thus the Flood Maps and Flood Profiles in the DFHAD can be formatted for sheet sizes larger than 11"x17".
 This allows more freedom in the page size resulting in fewer sheets and a less fractured depiction of the floodplains.
 In addition, some of the content customarily included on the FHAD plan and profile sheets (i.e. representative cross sections and structure sections) is now included in separate sections of the final PDF document.